 Cox’s Bazaar where most are sheltering is overcrowded.
 There are few roads and drainage is poor.
 Tensions are growing, as people scramble for very limited supplies.

-The Bangladeshi government and aid agencies are struggling to cope with the desperate and immediate need.
-The Bangladesh government has allocated about 2,000 hectares for refugee camps.
-Refugees are moving there even though no infrastructure has been built.
+The Bangladeshi government and aid agencies are struggling to cope with the desperate and immediate needs.